Minnesota Court Records

 What is an Arrest Warrant in Minnesota?

-In Minnesota, an arrest warrant is a document issued by a judge or magistrate directing law enforcement officers to apprehend and arrest an individual suspected of committing a crime.
-Arrest warrants are a crucial tool for ensuring the lawful apprehension of suspects and maintaining public safety in the state.
-They typically contain the arrestee's physical description (name, age, race, height etc), details of their alleged offense and the arrest location or site.
+A Minnesota arrest warrant is a document issued by a judge or magistrate directing law enforcement officers to apprehend and arrest an individual suspected of committing a crime.
+Arrest warrants are key tools for ensuring the lawful apprehension of suspects and maintaining public safety in the state.
+They typically contain specific details, such as:

 Arrest warrants in Minnesota are typically issued when probable cause exists that a person committed or was involved in a crime.
 Probable cause is established through sworn statements or affidavits submitted by law enforcement officers or prosecutors to the issuing judge or magistrate.
 Each affidavit must provide sufficient evidence and details to support the need for the arrest warrant.